richardsoj/LibreSignage/CONTRIBUTING.rst

 * No spaces between function names and parentheses.
 * No spaces separating parentheses from arguments
 * Add one space after each comma separating function arguments.
-  This applies in function declarations and when calling functions.
+  This applies to function declarations and when calling functions.
 * The opening curly bracket is always on the same line as the statement it belongs to.
 The closing bracket can be on the same line or on another one.